tmackoy/viewSq/README.md

 If you find this code useful in your research, please cite:

 Mackoy, T.; Kale, B.; Papka, M.E.; Wheeler, R.A. viewSq, a Visual Molecular Dynamics (VMD) module for calculating, analyzing, and visualizing X-ray and neutron structure factors from atomistic simulations. *Comput.
 Phys.
-Commun.* **2021**, in press.
+Commun.* **2021**, *264*, 107881.

 Installation
 ===============